UmangBhatt09/RaspberryPi/README.md

 ############################################################    Code in Code_py     ###############################################

 ************************************************************   BASIC NUMPAD   **************************************************
-In this we will laern to interface a numpad with RPi.
+In this we will learn to interface a numpad with RPi.
 One can use any Numpad, I will be using one of matrix size 4x4.

  We need no special libraries for this.
 Only library use will be GPIO which is already present in a RPi.